-Roughan & O’Donovan provided civil and structural design services for this regeneration project consisting of 56 social housing units, a community centre and underground parking.
+Roughan & O’Donovan provided civil and structural engineering and design services for this regeneration project consisting of 56 social housing units, a community centre and underground parking.

 We also provided the specification for the demolition of existing blocks with asbestos containing materials.

-The scheme comprises a mixture of duplexes and apartments in two L-shaped blocks, 5 and 6 storeys high.
+The scheme comprises a mixture of duplexes and apartments in two L-shaped blocks, five and six storeys high.
 Most upper floor units have cantilevered balconies.

 The structure consists of piled foundations with in-situ concrete substructure and a hybrid in-situ, steel and precast concrete superstructure.

 The existing combined drainage system on the site was replaced with a separate foul and surface water system.